DiegoSaburi/DiegoSaburi/README.md

 ## I'm a enthusiastic student and learner!

-- 🔭 I’m currently working at [TITAN][website]!
+- 🔭 I’m currently working at [EISA][website]!
-- 🌱 I’m looking to work with back-end development
+- 🌱 I’m looking to work with QA automation
-- 🥅 2021 Goals: Learn Java (Junit, spring framework, maven)
+- 🥅 2022 Goals: Learn More about tests engineering and QA automation (Swagger, open api)
 - ⚡ Fun fact: I'm the most beautiful man in the world :)

 ### Connect with me: